 Most TypeWell transcribers prefer to use the 3rd party CC service so they can type directly into their TypeWell Transcriber software, which is more robust than the TypeWell Everywhere feature.

-REMEMBER: This 3rd party API token is what allows someone to connect their TypeWell software to the Zoom meeting.
-Without that API token, their only option is to type directly into the Closed Caption window within Zoom.
+REMEMBER: This 3rd party API token is what allows a captionist to to connect their TypeWell application to the Zoom meeting.
+Without that API token, their only option is to type directly into the Closed Caption window within their Zoom app.

 Under the Link menu in TypeWell, select by Zoom.
 Click the Enable Zoom linking checkbox.